FULLSHADE/OSCE/README.md

 4. Vulnserver GMON SEH overflow + egghunter

 ----
-## Using ROP to bypass DEP on Windows
+## Using ROP to bypass DEP and ASLR on Windows

 ----
 ## Bypassing ASLR